PSSpred (Protein Secondary Structure PREDiction)

 PSSpred V2 was released.
 Updates include (1).
 Dimension is extended so that

 for proteins >1000 residues (up to 4000 residues);

 (2).
 A README file is added into the PSSpred package.

 Click PSSpred_v2.tar.gz to download

-the first version of the PSSpred package (the programs can only
+the current version of the PSSpred package (the programs can only

 implemented in 64 bit Lunix machines).

 1, unpack the PSSpred files by "tar -zxvf PSSpred_v2.tar.gz".